 Determine where your competitors are succeeding and failing.

-We have some information about our competitors’ mission and vision and, more importantly, their emotional position in the marketplace and we have done some self-reflection with our own business.
-Now comes the time to dig deeper into the competition’s actual footprint online.
+We have some information about our competitors’ mission and vision and, more importantly, their emotional position in the marketplace, and we have done some self-reflection with our own business.
+Now comes the time to dig deeper into the competition’s online footprint.

 Depending on how extensive your analysis goes, at the surface, you should be looking into:

 - Website: Is the website set up in a user-friendly way?
-Is it mobile responsive?
+Is it mobile-responsive?
 Does their website provide enough information about their services/products and benefits?
-Is there messaging clear and provides the benefits of their products or services?
+Is their messaging clear and provides the benefits of their products or services?